Glorydon/Glorydon/README.md

 - 👋 Hi, I’m @Glorydon
 - 👀 I’m interested in any remote work
-- 🌱 I’m currently learning data Analysis
+- 🌱 I’m currently learning cloud computing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - 😄 Pronouns: she